 Facility Microbiology Laboratory Practices 1.
 Does your facility have its own laboratory that performs microbiology/antimicrobial susceptibility testing? □ Yes □ No If No, where is your facility's antimicrobial susceptibility testing performed? (check one) ☐ Affiliated medical center, within same he ealth system Medical center, contracted locally ☐ Commercial referral laboratory 2.
-Indicate whether your facility screens new admissions fo (MDROs): (check all that apply) or any of the following multidrug-resistant organisms ☐ We do not screen new admissions for MDROs Methicillin-resistant Staphylococcus aureus (MRS) If checked, indicate the specimen types sent for s • ☐ Nasal swabs ☐ Wound swabs ☐ Sputum ☐ Other skin site ☐ Vancomycin-resistant Enterococcus (VRE) If checked, indicate the specimen types sent for s screening: (check all that apply) ☐ Rectal swabs ☐ Wound swabs □ Urine Multidrug-resistant gram-negative rods (includes or resistant Acinetobacter, etc.) If checked, indicate the specimen types sent for second control or second control carbapenemase resistant Enterobacteriaceae; multidrug- □ Sputum □ Urine

-3. What is the primary testing method for C. difficile used n laboratory where your facility's testing is performed? (c ☐ Enzyme immunoassay (EIA) for toxin ☐ GDH plus NAAT (2-step algorithm) ☐ Cell cytotoxicity neutralization assay □ GDH plus EIA for toxin, followed by NAAT for discrepant results ☐ Nucleic acid amplification test (NAAT) (e.g., PCR, LAMP) ☐ Toxigenic culture (C. difficile culture followed by detection of toxins) □ NAAT plus EIA, if NAAT positive (2-step algorithm) ☐ Other (specify): ☐ Glutamate dehydrogenase (GDH) antigen plus EIA for toxin (2-step algorithm) ("Other" should not be used to name specific laboratories, reference methods can be categorized accurately by selecting from the optic Instructions for this form, or conduct a search for further guidance ons provided.
+Indicate whether your facility screens new admissions for or any of the following multidrug-resistant organisms (MDROs): (check all that apply) or any of the following multidrug-resistant organisms ☐ We do not screen new admissions for MDROs Methicillin-resistant Staphylococcus aureus (MRSA If checked, indicate the specimen types sent for s • ☐ Nasal swabs ☐ Wound swabs ☐ Sputum ☐ Other skin site ☐ Vancomycin-resistant Enterococcus (VRE) If checked, indicate the specimen types sent for s screening: (check all that apply) ☐ Rectal swabs ☐ Wound swabs □ Urine Multidrug-resistant gram-negative rods (includes concession in the concession of the conc arbapenemase resistant Enterobacteriaceae; multidrug- ☐ Rectal swabs ☐ Wound swabs □ Sputum □ Urine 3.
+What is the primary testing method for C. difficile used n laboratory where your facility's testing is performed? (c • ☐ Enzyme immunoassay (EIA) for toxin ☐ GDH plus NAAT (2-step algorithm) ☐ Cell cytotoxicity neutralization assay GDH plus EIA for toxin, followed by NAAT for discrepant results ☐ Nucleic acid amplification test (NAAT) (e.g., PCR, LAMP) ☐ Culture (C. difficile culture followed by detection of toxins) □ NAAT plus EIA, if NAAT positive (2-step algorithm) ☐ Other (specify): ☐ Glutamate dehydrogenase (GDH) antigen plus EIA for toxin (2-step algorithm) ("Other" should not be used to name specific laboratories, reference methods can be categorized accurately by selecting from the option linear laboratories for this form, or conduct a search for further guidance ons provided.
 Please ask your laboratory, refer to the Tables of 4.
-Does your laboratory provide a report summarizing the pidentified in cultures sent from your facility (often called □ Yes □ No If Yes, how often is this summary report or antibiogram provided to your facility? (check one) ☐ Once a year ☐ Every 2 years □ Other (specify): Continued >>
+Does your laboratory provide a report summarizing the pidontified in cultures contifron your facility (often called identified in cultures sent from your facility (often called ☐ Yes ☐ No an anusiogram ) : If Yes, how often is this summary report or antibiogram n provided to your facility? (check one) □ Other (specify): 2 0.100 a 7001 2 27017 2 70010 Continued >>

 Form Approved OMB No. 0920-0666 Exp.
-Date: 01/31/2021 www.cdc.gov/nhsn
+Date:11/30/2021 www.cdc.gov/nhsn